Dodgers vs. Rockies Probable Starting Pitching - September 26

 Dodgers Probable Starting Pitcher Tonight: Bobby Miller

-- The right-hander last pitched on Thursday, when he gave up two earned runs and allowed three hits in six innings against the Detroit Tigers.
+- The right-hander gave up two earned runs and allowed three hits in six innings pitched against the Detroit Tigers on Thursday.

 - The 24-year-old has an ERA of 3.97 and 8.4 strikeouts per nine innings, with a batting average against of .228 in 20 games this season.